 This fact is often overlooked by most companies initially.
 That saving of license fees is offset to a great extent.
 This is done by additional costs incurred.
 Also the open source LMS may not be all ‘Free’ event as it may be perceived.
 This is how corporate dilemma looks like in real life.

 Selecting and installing an LMS may be the first step, but ownership and maintenance is the next big step which has recurring costs involved.
 If you install your own LMS system (like Moodle) then you will need people on your staff who can manage servers, high level administrators who can configure, test and change things as required.
 These types of people are on fairly higher salary bands.
 You may use a hosting provider but you will still need those high level administrators.

 Also, there will be attrition issues in future to be dealt with and I have heard of many cases where LMS admin folks have left the organization suddenly without a proper handover within the team creating a major vacuum that resulted in the system coming to a grinding halt for some time.
 So, system ownership and succession will be key issues you may have to deal with after choosing an open source LMS.

-In summary, if you choose Moodle like system to be developed, configured, customized and maintained in future, you must have right IT team members to support it; your existing process must align with the capabilities of the system; you must be able to manage the security implications; you may need to bear with internal delays to fix issues, bugs in the system.
+In summary, suppose you choose Moodle like system to be developed, configured, customized and maintained in future.
+You must have right IT team members to support it; your existing process must align with the capabilities of the system.
+You must be able to manage the security implications.
+You may need to bear with internal delays to fix issues, bugs in the system.

 – by Anand Thakar